107-systems/l3xz_mapping/README.md

 ### plotter

-Plots robot track and OPIs according to Elrob rules into a map.
+Plots robot track and OPIs according to ELROB rules into a map.
 The input map can be an image or data from a topic of type `nav_msgs/OccupancyGrid`.
 The OPIs to be plotted and the robot track are subscribed from a topic of type `l3xz_mapping/Track`.

 #### Parameters
 | Name | Default | Description |